 - Use birth control that you can trust to prevent pregnancy while taking this drug and for at least 1 month after stopping this drug.

-- If you are a man and have sex with a pregnant female or a female who can get pregnant, you must use a condom while you take this drug and for at least 1 month after your last dose.
+- If your sex partner is pregnant or may get pregnant, you must use a condom while you take this drug and for at least 1 month after your last dose.
 Use a condom even if you have had a vasectomy.

 - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like certain drugs that are used for HIV, infections, or seizures.
 There are many drugs that must not be taken with this drug.

 - If you are taking any drugs that can cause a certain type of heartbeat that is not normal (prolonged QT interval).
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.